EthicalEarth/i2c_relay_actual/README.md

 0) devices - Mandatory field denoting a group of devices.
 1) device - Unique device number.
 This is where you turn to a specific port expander.
 2) address - The unique address of the port expander device.
 You can find out a unique number by connecting the device to the bus and typing the command: i2cdetect -y 1 (1 - number of bus, /dev/i2c-1).
+3) start - The starting GPIO number that is allowed to be controlled by this program.
-3) length - The maximum number of exits allowed for program management.
+4) length - The maximum number of exits allowed for program management.
-Since the program works with PCF8574 and this device is a 3-bit port extender, the maximum number is 8.
+Since the program works with PCF8574 and this device is a 3-bit port extender, the maximum number is 8-1=7.
-You can specify from 1 to 8.
+You can specify from 0 to 7.
 The program will prohibit working with outputs, the ordinal number of which is greater than that recorded in the configuration file.
-4) direction - Сan be "out" and "in".
-This setting was created as reserved for future releases.
 5) inversion - Allows you to invert the value of the buffer programmatically for the user in order to be compatible with various relay modules that are activated 1 or 0.
 6) hub - path to the i2c bus file of the Linux device pseudo filesystem.